jinghuazhao/Omics-analysis/BMI/README.md

 Retrieving background loci
 Exiting..
 To few background files in data/backgrounds/nloci723_nperm500_kb500_rsq0.1_mhc25000000-35000000_colld0.5-collection-1000genomespilot-depict-150429/.
 Please remove the folder, rerun DEPICT and contact tunepers@broadinstitute.org if the error prevails.
 ```
 Follow instruction and remove the directory.
-It is very slow-going, ~20 hours on our Linux note but surprisingly half that time under my Windows 10 whose directory zipped and then unzipped under Linux and run`depict.py`there.
+It is very slow-going, ~20 hours on our Linux node but surprisingly half that time under my Windows 10 whose directory zipped and then unzipped under Linux and run`depict.py`there.

 We then generate [BMI.xlsx](BMI.xlsx) as in [PW-pipelne](https://github.com/jinghuazhao/PW-pipeline/wiki).
 While there are 859 genesets with FDR<0.05, tissue enrichment shows compelingly an overwhelming role of the nervous system.